nikolayg/nikgrozev-website/_posts/blog/2015-07-30-summary-of-the-oracle-jdk8-mooc.md

 The [Stream.reduce(BinaryOperator)](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#reduce-java.util.function.BinaryOperator-)
 method is a terminal operation which aggregates the stream to a single value.
-The provided operator is applied to <u>null</u> and the first element, then its result and the second element are fed in the operator and so on … until a single value is achieved.
+The provided operator is applied to `null` and the first element, then its result and the second element are fed in the operator and so on … until a single value is achieved.
 There is no guarantee as to the actual sequence of execution, but the result is always as if the aforementioned procedure is executed.
 This can be used to implement things like computing the min, max or sum of all elements.
 In fact, streams